LuHC409/Tutorial/LATutor/README.md

 So we can make some differences through time.
 By using```this.r=70```, we increased the diameter of the Virus

-The code listed here:
+The code listed here is to make the virus slow down:
       var xspeed2=this.xspeed*0.01
       var yspeed2=this.yspeed*0.01
       this.x-=xspeed2
       this.y-=yspeed2

-      The usage of which is to make it slower.
 To make the virus's color change through time, here is what we have done.
 ```this.colorG - 145 + this.lifespan```
 We control the color by using the variable the lifespan we claimed in constructor.